High Performance, for everyone

 CSM acts like a personal tutor

-If a student is stuck, it sends them to another skill and brings them back later, rather than push relentlessly.
-It detects and responds to students' specific mistakes.
-And if it sees deeper gaps, CSM can take the student to instruction in skills as low as 4th grade math and literacy.
+CSM detects and responds to students' specific mistakes.
+If a student is stuck, it will take them to another skill and bring them back later, rather than push relentlessly.
+And if CSM sees deeper gaps, it can take the student to instruction in skills as low as 4th grade math and literacy.

 CSM builds a desire for excellence

 The only passing grade in CSM is 100%.
-By achieving this, students learn what A-level work is, gain confidence in their ability to do A-level work, and experience the joy of mastery.
+By achieving this, students develop strong attention to detail, learn what A-level work is, gain confidence in their ability to do A-level work, and experience the joy of mastery.
+All of these are essential to building an intention to excel.

 CSM builds confidence

-When a student masters a skill, CSM will tell them that they've learned something that only XX% of 4-year college grads (often less than 50%) and YY% of all adults can do (often less than 25%).
-Students learn that they struggle not because they're not good at academics, but because the skills are hard for everyone.
+When a student masters a skill, CSM will tell them that they've learned something that, for example, only 35% of 4-year college grads and 15% of all adults can do.
+The numbers vary for each skill, but the lesson is the same: students learn that they struggle not because they're poor at academics, but because the skills are hard for everyone.

-CSM has received a recommendation from the American Council on Education (the major coordinating body for the nation's higher education institutions) for 3 semester hours of quantitative reasoning at the baccalaureate level, earning college elective and math credit at a range of colleges.
-This credit fills you with college confidence, and can save hundreds of dollars on college tuition while potentially satisfying some college math requirements without the need for algebra.
+CSM has received a recommendation from the American Council on Education (the major coordinating body for the nation's higher education institutions) for 3 semester hours of quantitative reasoning at the baccalaureate level.
+Through this, colleges with over 400,000 students accept CSM as elective or math credit, and the CSM Certificate can be sent as a college-level transcript to any college.
+This credit can save hundreds of dollars on college tuition, while potentially satisfying some or all of a degree's math requirements without the need for algebra.

 CSM skills are valued in the workplace

-CSM is aligned with Common Employability Skills -- the most widely-adopted framwork for the skills that employers care about for all jobs.
-In fact, CSM has been taken by the CEO of Firehouse Subs and the Senior Vice President of Operations of a Fortune 500 manufacturing company -- taking the same course that high schoolers take!
-While different people need different skills, CSM's High Performance employability skills are of universal value.
+CSM is aligned with Common Employability Skills -- the most widely-adopted framework for the skills that employers care about for all jobs.
+In fact, CSM has been taken by the CEO of Firehouse Subs and the Senior Vice President of Operations of a Fortune 500 manufacturing company.

 CSM Expert Online Coaches